gvwilson/sdxjs/en/src/introduction/index.md

 [% inc file="example.js" %]

-and Unix shell commands like this:
+Unix shell commands are shown like this:
 {: .continue}

 [% inc file="example.sh" %]

-Data and output are shown in italics:
+and data and output like this:
 {: .continue}

 [% inc file="example.out" %]